Cell Types We Support

 Stem Cells: iPSC

 Induced pluripotent stem cells (iPSCs) utilize the properties of embryonic stem cell (ESC)-based platforms with cells derived from adult somatic cell lineages.
-Through genetic reprogramming, somatic cells are engineered to act as ESC-like cells.
-Some of the ESC-like properties include self-renewal and pluripotent differentiation.
-These properties make iPSC technology an excellent candidate for regenerative medicine.
+Through genetic reprogramming, somatic cells are engineered to become pluripotent cells, capable of extreme elasticity, tremendous growth potential, and the ability to self-renew.
+These properties make iPSCs an excellent candidate for regenerative medicine.

 The Approach